pdoup/jmailx/README.md

 ***
 ### Listing e-mails
-The most straightforward way to retrieving and display your e-mails from a folder can be done with the following command:
+The most straightforward way to retrieve and display your e-mails from a folder can be done with the following command:

 E.g. Issue the following command to fetch the latest 10 e-mails:

 ```$ java -jar jmailx-0.1.jar -l 10```

-**E-mails are displayed one by one, and a prompt is given if there is more than one left to view.
+**E-mails are displayed one by one and a prompt is given if there is more than one left to view.
 Follow the onscreen instructions to jump to the next e-mail or exit.**

 - Saving attachments found in e-mails can be performed by appending the `-d` option.
 Using this option creates a unique folder for each e-mail retrieved and stores any attachments inside.
 It's very common for e-mails to follow the
 `text/html` mimetype; if that's the case, the content of the e-mail is treated as an HTML attachment which is also downloaded when the option is specified.